DeFiGeek-Community/landing-page/content/blog/development-updates-september-2022-copy.md

 We plan to expand the range of expression by having multiple avator models from various designers.
 If you are a designer please reach out [NFT Department](https://discord.com/channels/705052448418693180/897682225913528420) to learn how to contribute your model/character into the Wallet Avatar NFT.

-### Naming Competition

-The [final voting](https://snapshot.org/#/defigeek.eth/proposal/0x1ce57dfaffac4b24c1d00021abaf084f953792b14a05aee7673eafc6bf4f1d4a) has closed, and the official name of the Wallet Avatar NFT has been decided as **YASHIRO**.

-Appreciated all 26 entries and participation in voting.

 ### Logo Competition

-Following the naming competition, we will hold a logo competition to be led by the Development Department.
+Following the naming competition, we hold a logo competition to be led by the Development Department.

-Please check the Discord forum for details.
+One logo design has been nominated and a rough draft of the logo & a concept sheet are being prepared by the development department.
+As soon as the content is finalized, the logo will be presented for approval by voting.
+Please check the [Discord forum](https://dfgc-preview.netlify.app/blog/2022-10-1/) for details.

-## TXJP Analytics Site
+## ーTXJP Analytics Siteー

 As a first step of building a community dashboard, we have started to assess, design, and implement an analytics site that allows users to check statistics such as TXJP holders trend.